+r02: remove duplicated statement “The reselection criteria are to be coordinated with RAN2 WG.” since a new NOTE is added.

 Discussion

 In TR 23.752-100, there are several inconsistencies in the conclusion of KI#4 UE-to-UE relay.